kvankova/code-embedder/README.md

 1. 🔎 Scans through the markdown (`README`) files to identify referenced script files (full script, section or 🐍 Python object).
 1. 📝 Extracts the contents from those script files and updates the corresponding code blocks in the markdown (`README`) files.
 1. 🚀 Commits and pushes the updated documentation back to the repository.

+## 🤝 Contributing
+We welcome contributions to improve the action!
+- If you have an idea for a **new feature** ✨, open a [new feature request](https://github.com/kvankova/code-embedder/issues/new?labels=enhancement&template=feature_request.yaml) on GitHub.
+- If you spot a **bug** 🐛, open a [new issue](https://github.com/kvankova/code-embedder/issues/new/choose) on GitHub.
+- If you want to **contribute to the code**, please pick an issue that is not assigned to anyone and comment on it, so that we know you are working on it.